VivoVinco/Intermediate-Pandas-for-Python-Library/README.md

 # Intermediate Pandas for Python Library
-This is a project-based intermediate level course which should take approximately 1 hour to finish.
+This is a task-based intermediate level notebook which should take approximately 1 hour to finish.

 **Task 1:** Splitting of data into subsets.